binary-com/deriv-api-docs/docs/terminology/payment/payment-methods/index.md

 sidebar_position: 4
 tags:
   - concepts
+  - payment
+  - methods
-  - active-symbols
+  - terminology
 keywords:
   - concepts
+  - payment
+  - methods
-  - active-symbols
+  - terminology
-description: What is active active symbols in deriv api
+description: What is the Payment Methods API call?
 ---

-What is Payment Methods in deriv applications?
+### What is the Payment Methods API call?

+Will return a list payment methods available for the given country.
+If the request is authenticated the client's residence country will be used.